hmrc/income-tax-mtd-changelog/README.md

 #### individuals-expenses-api

-* Code improvement for breaking change, The code changes are for V2:
+* Code improvement for breaking change, The code changes are for v2:
   * A new `RULE_INVALID_SUBMISSION_PENSION_SCHEME` error has been added.

 #### mtd-sa-test-support-api

 * New feature `Create`, `Restore`, `List` and `Delete Checkpoint`.
-These endpoints allow a developer to create, restore, list and delete a checkpoint for the stateful data for a particular NINO.
+These endpoints enable you to create, restore, list and delete a checkpoint for the stateful data for a particular NINO.
 * New feature `Create`,  `Delete Test Business`.
-These endpoints will be used by vendors to create & delete test businesses of their preferred choice.
+These endpoints enable you to create and delete test businesses as required.

 * Upgrade `HTTP Client` to Version 2
-* New `Auto delete checkpoint` feature, this feature will auto delete checkpoints after 7 days.
+* New `Auto delete checkpoint` feature.
+This feature will auto delete checkpoints after 7 days.

 ---
 ### 23 August 2023